 ‘We are reorganising in Business Units to meet customer expectations’.
 Actually, not, no customer has called you to ask you to reorganise to meet their expectations.
 Customers want products, service, cost effectiveness or anything else.
 They don’t care about your structure, processes, systems and cost cutting exercises.

-We are doing lots of things on behalf of the customer, which the customer shout shout ‘Sorry, not in my name!’
+We are doing lots of things on behalf of the customer, which the customer shouting ‘Sorry, not in my name!’

 The following things are not the same: